SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

 Special cases:

-    * if timing_quality = -1, blockette 1001 is omitted.
+* If timing_quality = -1, blockette 1001 is omitted.
-    * if number_of_samples = 0 & pt = NULL set new time without sending any data.
+* If number_of_samples = 0 & pt = NULL set new time without sending any data.
-    * if dataptr = NULL send a gap (advance time as if number of samples was sent without sending any actual data).
+* If dataptr = NULL send a gap (advance time as if number of samples was sent without sending any actual data).

 .. c:function:: int send_raw_depoch(const char *station, const char *channel, double depoch, int usec_correction, int timing_quality, const int32_t dataptr, int number_of_samples)